 5. Conclusion and summary

 Internal audits are an integral part of every QM system.
-An organization uses them to review the system’s effectiveness in a previously defined manner (audit program, audit plan).
+An organization uses them to review the system’s effectiveness in a previously defined manner (audit programme, audit plan).
 If the impression of “QM overhead” arises, it is a sign of incorrectly conducted internal audits or a lack of quality culture.

 The Johner Institute team will check the conformity of your QM system with mock audits.
 With these mock audits, you also fulfill the requirements for internal audits.
 So, you kill two birds with one stone.

-Change history
+Change history:

 - 2023-05-26: Article completely revised and updated